developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

 ## Step 3: Create the Secret Store

-At this point, we should have a Kubernetes cluster with the External Secrets operator running in it.
+At this point, we should have a Kubernetes cluster with the External Secrets operator running on it.
 It should also be able to assume the AWS IAM Role we created earlier by leveraging the OIDC trust relationship.

 In External Secrets operator, the `SecretStore` and `ClusterSecretStore` are the proxies to the external secrets management systems.
-They are responsible for fetching or creating the secrets from the external systems and creating the Kubernetes Secrets from them[^16].
+They are responsible for fetching or creating the secrets from the external systems and creating the Kubernetes Secrets from them[^17].

 Let us create a `ClusterSecretStore` that will be responsible for fetching or creating AWS SSM Parameters.